The House Of Hanover

 A secret commission was set up to examine Lady Douglas's claims about the child William Austin in 1806, during which Caroline was not permitted to see her daughter.
 Her servants alleged that the child had been brought to the house by his true mother, Sophia Austin.
 Sophia was consequently summoned before the commission and testified confirming that the child was her son.
 The commissioners reached the decision that there was 'no foundation' for the allegations, and thus George was deprived of the means of divorcing his wife, but news of the enquiry was leaked to the press, causing a scandal.
 Following the investigation, her visits to her daughter were restricted to once a week and could take place only in the presence of Caroline's mother, the Dowager Duchess of Brunswick.

 By the end of 1811, King George III had become permanently insane, and the Prince of Wales was appointed as Regent.
 Princess Charlotte was informed that she would henceforth be confined at Cranbourne Lodge, at Windsor and that she would be allowed no visitors except for her grandmother, Queen Charlotte.
-Charlotte rebelled against these strictures and ran away to her mother's house in Bayswater, she was eventually persuaded to return to her father.
+Charlotte rebelled against these strictures and ran away to her mother's house in Bayswater, she was eventually persuaded by her uncle Augustus, Duke of Sussex to return to her father.
 Caroline, who was deeply unhappy at her treatment in Britain, agreed to leave the country in exchange for an annual allowance of £35,000 and on 8 August 1814, left Britain.

 She travelled to Italy via Switzerland, engaging Bartolomeo Pergami, a handsome ex soldier.
 In early 1816, she went on a cruise around the Mediterranean with Pergami, during which they acted in such a reckless way that it soon became rumoured that the pair were lovers.
 The previous year, Princess Charlotte had married Prince Leopold of Saxe-Coburg-Saalfeld, and in November 1817, tragically died after giving birth to a stillborn son.
 George refused to write to inform Caroline, he did, however, write to inform the pope, the courier carrying the letter passed by Pesaro, and by these means Caroline heard the devastating news.